A Members’ Voluntary Liquidation (MVL) is a liquidation process used for closing down a solvent company in a cost-effective way.

 A contingent liability is a debt that may be incurred by a company depending on the outcome of a future event such as a court proceeding.
 In other words, the existence of the liability is contingent upon something else happening.

-In a Members' Voluntary Liquidation, contingent liabilities may present a problem if they are not taken into account before initiating the procedure.
+As a Members' Voluntary Liquidation is a solvent liquidation process, contingent liabilities may present a problem if they are not taken into account before initiating the procedure.
 Overlooking such potential debts could create a situation in which the MVL has to be converted into a Creditors' Voluntary Liquidation (CVL) if the company is actually insolvent.

-As MVLs are designed for solvent companies only and you will be required to sign a sworn declaration of solvency once the process begins, attesting to the fact that your company is able to settle its liabilities in full within a 12 month period.
-This will be done after a thorough assessment of the company’s balance sheets and financial position to confirm that there will be surplus funds remaining in the business once its liabilities (if any) are cleared.
+As MVLs are a solvent liquidation process, you will be required to sign a sworn declaration of solvency attesting to the fact that your company is able to settle its liabilities in full within a 12 month period.
 Falsely signing a declaration of solvency when knowingly insolvent is an offence and, if convicted, could result in a fine and/or up to two years imprisonment.

 You will also be asked to sign a letter of engagement which formally appoints us to act as liquidators of your company.
 A General Meeting of shareholders will be held and, as long as the MVL is agreed to by 75% of shareholders, the company will enter liquidation and the appointed insolvency practitioner will take control of the company’s affairs.

 Once the liquidation process begins we will notify HMRC and Companies House and submit the relevant documents.
-At this stage your intention to close your company through an MVL will be advertised in the Gazette, making it a matter of public record; however, as an MVL is a procedure for a solvent company, it is unlikely to cause you reputational damage going forward.
+At this stage your intention to close your company through a Members' Voluntary Liquidation will be advertised in the Gazette, making it a matter of public record; however, as an MVL is a solvent liquidation process, it is unlikely to cause you reputational damage going forward.
 Outstanding creditors are invited to submit claims for any monies owed at this stage.

 Following clearance from HMRC that there are no outstanding liabilities, and payment of any additional outstanding liabilities, the company’s funds will be distributed amongst shareholders.
 If an indemnity has been signed and funds already released, then this stage will involve the pay out of any final funds which may have been retained by the insolvency practitioner.
 The company will then be dissolved and removed from the Companies House register after 3 months.